Raspberry Dazzle Crapemyrtle

 This beautiful and delicate looking dwarf crapemyrtle produces volumes of raspberry red frilly blooms; deep green foliage takes on reddish hues in fall; a captivating focal point for the garden or border; also good for container planting

 Raspberry Dazzle Crapemyrtle is covered in stunning panicles of red frilly flowers at the ends of the branches from early to late summer, which emerge from distinctive dark red flower buds.
-It has attractive dark green foliage which emerges coppery-bronze in spring.
+It has attractive dark green deciduous foliage which emerges coppery-bronze in spring.
 The glossy oval leaves are highly ornamental and turn red in fall.
-The fruit is not ornamentally significant.

 Raspberry Dazzle Crapemyrtle is a dense multi-stemmed deciduous shrub with a mounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.